 Welcome to the Bow Valley Music Festival

-The Bow Valley Music Festival provides music students with an opportunity to perform before their peers, family, and friends in an encouraging and safe master-class atmosphere.
+The Bow Valley Music Festival offers music students the opportunity to perform before their peers, family, and friends in a supportive and safe masterclass atmosphere.
 Our aim is to foster a love for music and inspire the youth of the Valley to develop this life skill to its fullest potential.
-The festival provides the music teachers of the Valley with a venue in which to exchange ideas and support.
+The festival also provides music teachers in the Valley with a venue to exchange ideas and offer support.

 ——————————————————————————————————————————-